mendel5/wireshark/README.md

 * Only show HTTP traffic where a host is included:
 `http.host`

+* Only show HTTP traffic that is a request:
+`http.request`

 * Only show HTTP traffic that is a response:
 `http.response`